 So, they created a legal fiction of saying that all drivers, by virtue of their choice to use a state's highway system, (if that driver was first lawfully arrested for DUI-DWI) had implicitly CONSENTED to submit to state-administered tests.
 The sample could be taken from blood, breath or urine or other bodily substances, for the purpose of determining what impairing substances or chemicals were in the arrested driver's bloodstream.

-Collectively, these are called Georgia "chemical tests" since some scientific process is used to identify the ethanol on the breath, blood, or urine, at the state crime laboratory.Implied Consent Laws Were Dreamed up by a Federal Agency
+Collectively, these are called Georgia "chemical tests" since some scientific process is used to identify the ethanol on the breath, blood, or urine, at the state crime laboratory.The "Implied Consent" Definition

 In Georgia, police officers who arrest a motorist for DUI must immediately read the exact language of the statutory advisement.
 This advisement is to be verbally given immediately after arrest, and AT THE ROADWAY.
 Three versions of that legal notice are contained on a green colored, paper car that Georgia officers carry with them while on duty.

 The reading of the Georgia implied consent law means that a law enforcement officer is claiming that you are DUI.
 While breath tests are the easiest forensic tests in a DUI-alcohol case, some officers in GA now demand a blood alcohol test.
 Blood or breath tests are statutorily controlled "forensic" tests regulated under provisions of OCGA 40-6-392, as these relate to DUI law in Georgia.